ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 **Example:**

-Let's use the `hobbies.jsonl` file.
+Let's use the file `hobbies.jsonl`.
 We can query the data from this file using `clickhouse-local`:
 ```shell
 $ clickhouse-local --file='hobbies.jsonl' --table='hobbies' --query='DESCRIBE TABLE hobbies'
 id	Nullable(Int64)